 A short time ago, on January 30, 2013, to be exact, we posted a short item bringing our readers the dispatch that market values of homes are zooming upwards, in some areas at double-digit rates — raising the question of whether another real estate “bubble” is in the offing.
 We now have a partial explanation of what is going on, at least in California.

 It turns out that the big money boys on Wall Street are sitting on piles of cash and are looking for investment opportunities.
 Their latest strategy is to spend some of that money buying up homes at depressed prices and renting them out for now, in the expectation that in time their market value will go up, whereupon they will be able to sell them at a profit, and in the meantime they will be collecting rents.
 According to the Los Angeles Times. this phenomenon has reached the point where ordinary prospective home buyers are being squeezed out of the seemingly depressed home market because the aforementioned big boys are buying up those homes for cash, free and clear, leaving only slim pickings for ordinary, would-be home buyers.
 So while ordinary Joe Homebuyer has to arrange for a loan, get credit approval, and do the usual song and dance with lenders, loan brokers, real estate agents etc., the home in question is long gone from the for-sale lists.
+This sort of situation is why many people are looking to move out of the California area, with a rise in interest in historic homes for sale in Raleigh, NC and other areas.
 As an example of what is going on, the L.A.
 Times cites the case of a qualified, employed would be home buyer who so far has made 200 offers on Inland Empire (San Bernardino County — “the epicenter of the Southern California housing crash”) homes, all unsuccessful.
 Why?
 Because they all got sntched by the aforementioned financial “big boys” snapping up everything in sight.
 Alejandro Lazo, Inland Empire Housing is More Affordable But Still Out of Reach, L.A.
 Times, February 16, 2013.
 Go to http:www.latimes.com/business/la-fi-inland-empire-recovery-20130217,0,5814396.story

 “The Inland Empire has gone from bust to boom with a vigor few could have predicted, mirroring Western regions such as Phoenix and Las Vegas.
 Surging demand has tightened inventory, driving up mediam home prices in San Bernardino County by 18.3% and in Riverside County by 25.2% from the last year according to reaol estate fi8rm DataQuick.